MBA Resume Examples + Writing Guide for 2021

 MBA programs are competitive.

-So competitive, that a resume and a few references simply won’t cut it.
+So competitive, that a resume and a list of references simply won’t cut it.

 So what’s the answer?